Quasi un Scherzo

 Okay... maybe not.
 But I did want it to be light and playful, as most of my earlier compositions are.
 So I started my tone row and away I went, writing.
 Note that this was probably the first full piece I had written on paper without hearing anything but the tone row.
 The piece took me about three days to write.
 The music is in a complicated meter, and some of the rhythms can be pretty mean when put into context.
 I'm not even sure if the music is playable, but I chose to expand my writing difficulty because I was tired of writing easy music.

 In the two semesters that I took applied composition with Dr. Moore, I learned how to write more effectively.
 I really enjoyed the lessons with him, especially because he helped me become the composer I am today.
 Granted, I will probably change throughout the rest of my life.
 He, however, is the one that helped me refine my voice without telling me what to do.
-I'd like to think of him as the Nadia Boulanger in my life.
+I'd like to thank him for telling me what to write and seeing where I go with it.

 Instrumentation: flute, oboe, B-flat clarinet, horn, bassoon